johntarsenault/gridFromGuideTubes/README.md

 	gridpos(5).positionNameAP = 'C';
 	gridpos(5).positionNameLM = '7M';

-define grid positions that are in the same:
+must be >= 2 grid positions per LM and AP axis :
--LM = lateral to medial line
+- LM = lateral to medial line
--AP = same anterior to posterior line
-	gridpos_same_LM = [1 2 3];
+- AP = same anterior to posterior line gridpos_same_LM = [1 2 3];
 	gridpos_same_AP = [1 4 5];

-##Check that image orientation is the way the code likes it
+##Check that image orientation is as expected
 dimOrder change order of dimensions to  [1=Coronal, 2= Transverse, 3 = Sagittal]

 -example below flips the 2 and 3 dimensions